Antique oval picture frame

 Baroque oval frame decorations

 The carving of this antique oval picture frame is in wood pulp.
-We prepare it using powdered wood, glues, and solvents.
-First, we insert it manually into the molds, then we extract it and we mount it on the frame.
-When dry, we can carve it and gild it by using our master’s touch.
+We prepare it using recycled wood, glue, and solvents.
+First, we insert it manually into the molds, then we extract and mount it on the frame.
+When it gets dry, we carve and gild it by using our master’s touch.

-This procedure saves many hours of work and lets us obtain an extraordinary result.

-You can watch a video of the full carving process following this link to our Youtube Channel: Wood pulp carving
+This procedure saves many hours of manual work and lets us obtain an extraordinary result.
+Watch a video of the full carving process following this link to our Youtube Channel: Wood pulp carving

-Antique dark color for Baroque oval frame
+Antique dark color for the Baroque oval frame